How to Plan Your Wedding Timeline Efficiently

 Time On The Dance Floor

-For most couples I tell them to plan for somewhere between 1 to 2 and 1/2 hours of open dancing.
-On the actual day of the wedding, this can greatly fluctuate depending on how all the other events line up with your original timeline, with the time that is left over devoted to the dance party.
+For most couples I tell them to plan for somewhere between 1 to 2.5 hours of open dancing.
+On the actual day of the wedding, this can greatly fluctuate depending on how all the other events line up.
+A great dance music playlist will keep your guests energized and on the floor the entire time.

 Special Dances

-I tell my couples to usually plan for about 10 minutes to 20 minutes for the special dances.
+I tell my couples to usually plan for about 10 to 20 minutes for the special dances.
 This will include the first dance, the father-daughter dance, the mother-son dance, and the first song to kick off the dance party.
-We often do a game called the rabbit dance.
-This is a great ice-breaker to get everybody up on the dance floor.
+We often do a game called the rabbit dance to get everybody up on the dance floor.

 Wedding Games

 At some of our weddings, our clients like to play wedding games.
-The two most popular are the shoe game, which you can see an example of here [LINK], along with a game called the anniversary dance.
+The two most popular are the shoe game, along with a game called the anniversary dance.
 These are fun interactive games to get all your guests engaged and usually take about 10 minutes to complete.
-This time also allows the catering staff to flip a room or get ready for the dance party or finish cutting the cake.

 Cutting Of The Cake